 Cognitive-behavioral therapy, psychodynamic therapy, and humanistic therapy are three broad therapy traditions that encompass many specific approaches and modalities.
-Cognitive-behavioral therapy works with maladaptive thought patterns that contribute to emotional distress and dysfunctional behaviors.
+Cognitive-behavioral therapy works with maladaptive thought patterns and behavioral patterns that contribute to emotional distress and dysfunctional behaviors.
 By identifying negative, inaccurate or unhelpful thought patterns – ranging from surface thoughts to deep beliefs about oneself or the world – and transforming them into more positive and adaptive perspectives, a person’s mood and behavior both improve.
-While cognitive-behavioral therapy can be a powerful method of relieving many psychological symptoms, I find that it works best when combined with other methods.
+Similar results are achieved by identifying unhelpful behavioral patterns and replacing them with more adaptive and successful coping skills, including stress management skills, emotion regulation skills, and problem solving strategies, to name a few.
 Psychodynamic therapy aims to identify and explore thoughts, feelings, meanings and motivations – often rooted in childhood experiences and often unconscious – that underlie presenting problems, and to resolve conflicts among those motivations.
 It also includes a focus on the interpersonal relationship between client and therapist.
 Humanistic therapy differs from cognitive-behavioral and psychodynamic approaches by a focus on the here-and-now of the client’s experience, a belief in the client’s inherent capacity and drive to heal and grow, and an emphasis on the client’s free will, self-determination, search for meaning, and fundamental goodness.
 The specific therapeutic modalities summarized below are all humanistic therapies.

 Hakomi Experiential Therapy